HypeCheck

 Research-backed dose: 250–2000 mcg daily (oral); 50 mg intramuscular for ALS research only

-In this product: not specified in page text (see supplement facts image)
+In this product: not specified from page text (visible on supplement facts image)

 weak

-In this product: not specified in page text (see supplement facts image)
+In this product: not specified from page text (visible on supplement facts image)

 Trimethylglycine (TMG)